PerlAlien/Alien-cmake3/README.md

 - Install system version of `cmake`

-    If you can find an older version better than 3.0.0 that is supported by your operating system.
+    If you can find an older version of `cmake` 3.x.x that is supported by your operating system.

 - Force a source code install